Jama Mosque, Lucknow

-Jama Masjid, Tehseenganj, Husainabad, Lucknow is a mosque located in the area of Lucknow.
-The construction of this mosque was started in the year 1839 A.D. by Mohammad Ali Shah, third Badshah of Awadh with the intention to surpass the Jama Masjid at Delhi in size, but after his death the mosque was completed by his wife Queen Malika Jahan Sahiba in the year 1845 A.D.
+The Jama Mosque, also known as the Jama Masjid, is a Shi'ite Friday mosque located in the area of Husainabad, Lucknow, in the state of Uttar Pradesh, India.
+The construction of the mosque started in 1839 CE by Muhammad Ali Shah, third Badshah of Awadh with the intention to surpass the Jama Masjid in Delhi in size.
+It was incomplete at the time of his death, and the mosque was completed by his wife, Queen Malika Jahan Sahiba, in 1845 CE, although not all planned elements were completed.

+The mosque is a Monuments of National Importance, administered by the Archaeological Survey of India.

+Architecture

 Built with "Lakhauri" bricks and plastered with lime, it is decorated with coloured stucco motifs.
-Standing on a square lofty terrace, it has a rectangular prayer hall, on the west with a magnificent facade of eleven arches.
+Standing on a square lofty terrace, it has a rectangular prayer hall, on the west with a magnificent façade of eleven arches.
 The central one is higher and provided with an unusually high doorway which rises above the roof in a sharply pointed arch decorated in coloured stucco.

 The prayer hall is surmounted by three pear-shaped high double domes decorated with an inverted lotus on the top and is also flanked by two octagonal four-storeyed tapering minarets on either side, crowned by "Chhatries" on the top.

-An Imambara known as Imambara Malika Jahan is also situated at the south of this mosque.
+An imambara, known as Imambara Malika Jahan, is also situated at the south of the mosque.